exercism/odin/README.md

    -  `gen-exercise.sh` attempted to populate the skeleton solution and test file from the problem specification but this tool is lacking right now.
 If the content of these files, doesn't look right, you can just remove it for now and use your exercise problem specification instead (see below).
 -  I would recommend looking at your exercise specification under the [Problem Specification repository][exercism-problem-specifications], under the subdirectory `exercises/<slug name>`, specifically the `canonical-data.json` file.
 It specifies the test suite your exercise should implement.
 -  I would also recommend using this [implemented Odin Exercise][odin-exercise-example] as an example of what each file should contain.
+- The purpose of the example solution is to prove that the problem can be solved.
+It doesn't necessarily have to be the most efficient or idiomatic code.
+Reviewer may still recommend changes but there are multiple path to solving an exercise.
 -  When coding, be consistent with the [Odin Style Guide][odin-style-guide].
 Future version of the track tooling may enforce its convention.
 -  Do not comment out any of the tests.
 Some Exercism tracks use the convention that only the first test should be un-commented, following a TDD approach.
 Due to limitations with the tools, the Odin track follows the convention that all tests should be un-commented.
 You can read the [Odin Test documentation][odin-test-doc] for details.
 -  Once you have populated the tests and the example solution, run `bin/run-test.sh exercises/practice/<slug name>` to test your implementation.
 It should show you that first, your example pass all the tests and second, the student solution stub fails all the tests.